xHookman/IGexperiments/README.md

 Now go at top, you will see a line like this:
 ```
-/* renamed from: X.17H reason: invalid class name */
+/* renamed from: X.196 reason: invalid class name */
 ```
 <img src="https://github.com/xHookman/IGexperiments/blob/master/readme/3.png?raw=true">

-You now know the class to hook: X.17H
+You now know the class to hook: X.196

 Method to hook: A00

-Second class to hook: X.0m3 (the last three characters of 'c12800m3' for example)
+Second class to hook: com.instagram.common.session.UserSession

 You can now try if it works by enabling HECKER mode and completing the class name and method name field, click on hook and kill Instagram - Root devices ONLY!